Translation disclaimer (Translation disclaimer)

 • Supported Internships and Project Search in partnership with the NHS.
 This offers internships to young people in partnership with the local hospital.
 There are up to twelve internships each year in this well-established scheme that has provided successful employment opportunities for young people.

-There is a wide range of accommodation and support available, from independent apartments, to supported living and 24-hour support.
+There is a wide range of support available, from independent apartments, to supported living and 24-hour support.
 We work with a wide range of housing and support providers to make sure that this can meet individuals' needs.

 Short Breaks.
 These are available in a residential setting to give family carers a break and provide social opportunities.
 One of the short breaks services for people with a learning disability moved to a new location in 2023 that was re-developed to be accessible and adaptable.
 Breaks can range from a couple of days to a few weeks depending on your circumstances.